spookylukey/django-app-metrics/docs/install.rst

 Requirements
 ============
-celery and django-celery must be installed, however if you do not wish to actually use celery you can simply set CELERY_ALWAYS_EAGER = True in your settings and it will behave as if celery was not configured.
+celery must be installed, however if you do not wish to actually use celery you can simply set CELERY_ALWAYS_EAGER = True in your settings and it will behave as if celery was not configured.